 The eligibility for admission to the PhD programme is given by the completion of a subject-related diploma or master's degree programme, diploma or master's degree programme of a university of applied sciences or another equivalent programme at a recognised domestic or foreign post-secondary educational institution.
 The transcripts and the diploma supplement are required in order to check whether you are eligible for enrolment in the PhD programme on the basis of your academic qualifications.

 Review of the Exposés by the Research Board

 The Research Board reviews and approves or disapproves the exposés of the PhD projects.
-The meetings of the Research Board take place around mid-March for the summer semester and around mid-October for the winter semester.
+The meetings of the Research Board take place around mid-March (and the beginning of April) for the summer semester and around mid-October (and the beginning of November) for the winter semester.
 You will be informed promptly about the results of the review.